altamashnaseeem/school-mgmt/README.md

 npm run dev

 # API Endpoints
-MEHTOD             ENDPOINT                        Description               Authentication required

 ## for signup and login--

-POST	         /api/user/login	                  Login a user        	             No POST	        /api/user/register	              Register a new user	                 No
+`POST/api/user/login	                  Login a user        	             No` POST&nbsp;&nbsp;&nbsp;	        /api/user/register	              Register a new user	                 No

 ## For class--